 Updated: Jan 23

 #Maremmaforsale, #Maremmasheepdogtraining, #positivereinforcementtrainingforlgds

 I often feel like training happens when I am making other plans.
-On this busy workday, Kathy and I planned to use this pup to demonstrate how to introduce a young dog to goats for the first time using a long line.
-To prepare for our session we put the pup in a stall and moved his siblings to the field I would later put this pup after we were finished with our training session.
+On this busy workday, I planned to use this pup to demonstrate how to introduce a young dog to goats for the first time using a long line.
+To prepare for my session I put the pup in a stall and moved his siblings to the field I would later put this pup after I was finished with my training session.

-Obviously, on this day goat training was going to be done a little differently.
+Obviously, on this day, goat training was going to be done a little differently.
 Mostly we forgot about the goats as the pup and I played and played.
 We had a great time!
-I had so much fun being silly with him I forgot Kathy was there a lot of the time!
 Sometimes the pup would give me brief moments of calm, and what we call a "learning brain", which is a calm, receptive state of mind.
-In those moments I went back to asking for cued behaviors.
+In those moments, I went back to asking for cued behaviors.

 This pup and I learned a lot in this session!
 I learned more about how to read a dog's body language and how to give him what he needed from me.
 The pup learned that scary can turn into a party and that he can trust me to keep him safe by not asking him for more than he can give me.

 Oh, please forgive me for not remembering to put Casey in the house!
 When I was working with the pup, I never even noticed her incessant barking, but every time I watch the video now, she seems to get louder!
 Grrr.

 (.04) Just before we come into the field, the pup stops and does a full-body shake; this behavior has a name.
 It is called a "shake-off."
 In canine language, it is the dog letting go of some of the tension he has been feeling.
 When I saw him do this, it was additional information to me about his level of anxiety and that what we were doing together was allowing him to relax rather than becoming more fearful.